tallesl/net-L/README.md

 [string.Format](http://msdn.microsoft.com/library/system.string.format) is used for formatting.
 If you don't want any special formatting at all just omit it when registering it.

-## Old log files

-There's a task, that runs in 2 hour interval, that deletes log files older than 10 days.

-10 day is what I normally expect to retain when talking about log files, so I hardcoded it.

-This 10 day interval is not configurable right now; if you are using the library and want to use a different interval please open an [issue](https://github.com/tallesl/LogThis/issues) or [make a pull request](https://github.com/tallesl/LogThis/pulls)

 ## Disabling the logging

 Simply unregister all formats: